 Got D.A.S.H.
 (Desire, Accuracy, Speed and Habitat)?

-The communication in dog training available to us in 2017 is AMAZING!
+The communication in dog training available to us in this day and age is AMAZING!
 We have internet classrooms, eBooks, blogs and then there is social media.

 It was recently brought to my attention that I have never published or written on my blog about my foundation “acronym” for ALL my training.
 That acronym is D.A.S.H.